Crack-Up (album): Recording

-Release
+Release and promotion

 Fleet Foxes released the first song from the album on March 7, 2017: "Third of May / Ōdaigahara", a "nearly nine-minute epic powered by piano and electric twelve-string guitar, string quartet, and the group's trademark sparkling harmonies"; on the same day, Robin Pecknold appeared on Apple Music's Beats 1 radio station to discuss the new song, as well as the band's hiatus and their upcoming tour.
 The song was released via Fleet Foxes' new YouTube channel, coupled with a lyric video created by Sean Pecknold and Adi Goodrich.
 The following day, Pecknold annotated some of the lyrics of the song using Genius, and appeared on BBC Radio 6 Music.
 An edited version of "Third of May / Ōdaigahara", with a duration of 4:02, was released three days later.

 On March 18, 2017, Pecknold used Reddit to confirm a fan's theory that the first track on the new album would begin exactly where the last track on their previous album, Helplessness Blues, ended.
 Thus, the last notes of "Grown Ocean" will connect to the first notes of "I Am All That I Need / Arroyo Seco / Thumbprint Scar".

 An album trailer made by Sean Pecknold was released on YouTube on April 4, 2017, featuring in-studio footage as well as previews of many forthcoming songs.

 A first look at the packaging proofs of the vinyl was provided by Robin Pecknold on April 20, showcasing the front cover, the inside and the back cover.
-Many of the featured images are the work of Japanese photographer Hiroshi Hamaya.
+Many of the featured images are the work of the Japanese photographer Hiroshi Hamaya.

 When asked about the release of a second single from the album, Pecknold commented that it would be released in a "couple weeks" and that a music video was being made in the meantime.

 He later announced that the "20 most frequent commenters" on his Instagram page were being rewarded with signed test pressings of the album as an expression of gratitude for their support.